-Although both indices share the same trends, the geometric-average index has a lower initial level and faster growth.79 The contrast between the two indices for average world AHD over 1870-2015 is visible in Table 2.
-This confirms the penalisation of low and uneven levels of dimensions when the geometric formula is used, a feature that is consistent with the indispensability of each dimension to human development.
+Although both indices share the same trends, the geometric-average index has a lower initial level and faster growth.
+The contrast between the two indices for average world AHD over the period 1870-2015 is visible in table 2.
+This confirms the penalization of low and uneven levels of dimensions when the geometric formula is used, a feature that is consistent with the indispensability of each dimension to human development.

-How does this new historical index compare to alternative specifications for a multiplicative human development index that incorporates political and civil liberties alongside the standard dimensions?
+How does this new historical index compare to alternative specifications for a multiplicative HDI that incorporates political and civil liberties alongside the standard dimensions?
 Table 3 shows the AHDI alongside six other possible approaches to constructing the index.
-The first two historical indices are derived using the UNDP (col. 2) and Zambrano (col. 3) specifications for the three conventional dimensions (longevity, education, and income) plus the addition of the fourth dimension, political and civil liberties, as incorporated in the AHDI; these are labelled UNDP and Zambrano, respectively.80 It is noticeable that the AHDI exhibits systematically lower levels than these alternative methodologies, as a result of the Kakwani transformation of the education and health dimensions, which also translates into faster growth over time.
-The Zambrano specification produces intermediate values that fall between the UNDP specification and the AHDI.
+The first two historical indices are derived using the UNDP (column 2) and Zambrano (column 3) specifications for the three conventional dimensions (longevity, education, and income) plus the addition of the fourth dimension, political and civil liberties, as incorporated in the AHDI; these are labelled 'UNDP' and 'Zambrano', respectively.80 It is noticeable that the AHDI exhibits systematically lower levels than these alternative methodologies, as a result of the Kakwani transformation of the education and health dimensions, which also translates into faster growth over time.
+The 'Zambrano' specification produces intermediate values that fall between the 'UNDP' specification and the AHDI.